 (talking with a loyal and enthusiastic Allanté owner at the AACA Annual Meeting last week inspired me to write this entry about the last of the 1980s Allantés)

 “The only way to travel is Cadillac Style.”

 For 1989, the Allanté’s base price remained non-trivial: $57,183 (about $107,000 in 2014 dollars) for the 3,296 buyers.
 However, just about everything came standard, including ABS, traction control, 16-inch alloy wheels, and the aluminum hard top/cloth convertible top combination.
-The interior included 10 way leather covered Recaro bucket seats, electronic climate control, and Symphony Sound System AM/FM stereo with cassette player.
-Because it was a Cadillac you also got air conditioning, power steering, power windows, and power door locks.
+The interior included 10-way leather-covered Recaro bucket seats, electronic climate control, and Symphony Sound System AM/FM stereo with cassette player.
+Because it was a Cadillac, you also got air conditioning, power steering, power windows, and power door locks.
 You could choose either an analog or a digital instrument cluster at no extra charge.

 Allantés have a good club following and consistently show up in the Hemmings Motor News classifieds.
 As I write this in February 2014, there’s a Pearl White Allanté with a Burgundy interior with 66,000 miles for sale for $10,000.
-According to Hagerty’s valuation tools, all the money for an 1989 Allanté in #1 condition is $16,500.
+According to Hagerty’s valuation tools, all the money for a 1989 Allanté in #1 condition is $16,500.